-Continuity is the key, interruption in statin therapy increases death risk, finds a new study.
+Interruption in statin therapy increases death risk, finds JAMA study

 In a cohort study scientists of Stanford University in collaboration with Baylor College of Medicine and Veterans Affairs Health System of California, have found that Lower adherence to statin therapy, was associated with more deaths in patients with atherosclerotic cardiovascular disease (ASCVD).
 The study has appeared in JAMA Cardiology.